 This is where experienced medical malpractice lawyers come in.

 A lawyer can look at your medical records and collaborate with trusted experts to understand the role that medical negligence played in your situation.
 A lawyer can advocate for you, fight for a settlement that provides relief for the physical and emotional suffering caused by a wrong-site surgery.

 Harrell & Harrell, P.A.’s highly experienced medical malpractice lawyers will analyze your case and advise you on how to proceed, focused on ensuring you receive fair treatment—and fair compensation.
-Contact us online for a free consultation or call (904) 251-1111 today.
+We work on all types of personal injury cases, and we are ready to help you get the compensation you deserve.
+Contact us online for a free consultation or call (904) 251-1111 today.”